celestinmetral/mediawiki-extensions-RandomImageByCategory/README.md

 Also, as what I really wanted was a random image of the day, I’ve edited the random selection part :

 -  get the current day number
--  limit the query to this amount of line
+-  limit the query to this amount of lines
--  get the image index " this number "
+-  get the image `images[date number]`

 I used a modulus operator if there is less images than the date number.